HQSquantumsimulations/struqture/documentation/src/physical_types/fermions.md

 The rate matrix and with it the Lindblad noise model is saved as a sum over pairs of `FermionProducts`, giving the operators acting from the left and right on the density matrix.
 In programming terms the object `FermionLindbladNoiseOperator` is given by a HashMap or Dictionary with the tuple (`FermionProduct`, `FermionProduct`) as keys and the entries in the rate matrix as values.

-Similarly to FermionOperators, FermionLindbladNoiseOperators have a system equivalent: `FermionLindbladNoiseSystem`, with a number of involved fermionic modes defined by the user.
-For more information on these, see the [noise container](../container_types/noise_operators_and_systems) chapter.

 ### Examples
 Here, we add the terms \\(L_0 = c^{\dagger}_0 c_0\\) and \\(L_1 = c^{\dagger}_0 c_0\\) with coefficient 1.0:
 \\( 1.0 \left( L_0 \rho L_1^{\dagger} - \frac{1}{2} \\{ L_1^{\dagger} L_0, \rho \\} \right) \\)